Akuli/teek/docs/tutorial.rst

 line of code displays it.

 Creating a child widget and displaying it in the parent are two separate things because this way you can choose how the widget shows up.
-See :ref:`geometry manager documentation <geometry-managers>` for more.
+There's more information about this :ref:`below <pack-with-frames>`.

 ::

     tk.run()

-The code before this runs for just a fraction of a second, but this line of code stays running until we close the window and make python exit.
+The code before this runs for just a fraction of a second, but this line of code stays running until we close the window.
 That's usually something between a few seconds and a few hours.

 Note that instead of this...
 ::